Mind and Body Fitness Tips to Fight Obesity

 by Dana Brown

 Obesity is a pervasive problem in our society.
-It affects people of all age groups, causing premature diseases such as Type 2 Diabetes, heart disease, and joint problems.
+It affects people of all age groups.
+And it causes premature diseases such as Type 2 Diabetes, heart disease, and joint problems.
 Knee problems are often triggered by excess weight.
 For those preparing for knee surgery, weight loss can help alleviate complications from the surgery and speed up recovery.
 I present some key fitness tips to fight obesity here.

 Whole-Body Weight-Loss Plan